justinalm/justinalm.github.io/_posts/2019-02-23-map-of-the-internet.markdown

 ---
 title: Map of the Internet
-description: iOS and Android apps model the structure of the internet in 3D.
+description: An interactive 3D model of the internet for iOS and Android.
 date: 2019-02-25
 layout: workPost
 categories: [Work]